Soft-Contact/resto/js_api/README.md

 ### print

-Print data to the printer
+Experimental: Print data to the printer

 #### Parameters